See index to all the chapters for Putting Out the Planetary Fire

 The Cornell professors along with Prof. Mark Jacobson were instrumental in the successful effort to get New York State to ban the fracking of gas in December 2014, including their study documenting how the state could meet 100% of its energy needs by 2030 through renewable energy (especially offshore wind) without the need for fossil fuels.

 The effort to ban fracking was led by grassroots frontline community activists whose communities throughout the Southern Tier and Central New York were ground zero to the threat posed (more details in chapter of campaigns).
 Like many environmental fights, mainstream environmental groups with staff and foundation funding initially opposed the call for a ban, saying it was too radical, and instead pushed for a moratorium for more time to study the likely negative impacts on water, noise, surrounding communities, etc. A few statewide groups like the Green Party immediately supported the grassroots push, noting that natural gas was just another fossil fuel and should be opposed.
 But a few years in, the strength of the grassroots movement won the big groups over, starting with Food and Water Watch which helped organized protests of the governor whenever he showed up in public.
 The grassroots groups also got local communities to enact bans on fracking.
-When the courts upheld the bans, the Governor realized that many of the most likely areas to do fracking were eliminated.
+When the courts upheld the bans, the Governor realized that many of the most likely areas to do fracking were already eliminated.

 The reasons to ban fracking were myriad.
 Hydraulic fracturing, or fracking, involves blasting huge volumes of water mixed with toxic chemicals and sand deep into the earth to fracture rock formations and release oil and natural gas which could not be economically mined by “conventional” means.